ViktoriiaProtasova/SheCodes-weather-app/README.md

 ## API

-The application uses a mock API created with [Mockapi.io](https://mockapi.io/).
-The `adverts` resource contains information about car listings.
+The application uses an [openweathermap API](https://openweathermap.org/).